-Pro tip: In artist quality the cadmium red is very expensive it’s a Seris 9 because the raw ingredients of cadmium are very expensive.
+Pro tip: In artist quality, the Cadmium Red is very expensive.
+It’s a Seris 9 because the raw ingredients of Cadmium are very expensive.
 You can read about the differences between student vs artist quality paints.

-So lets lay them out and have a look what happens in their raw state, and then when we add white.
+Let’s lay them out and look at what happens in their raw state and then when we add white.

-This one (alizarin crimson) starts to go more towards purple, especially if you look at in comparison to that cadmium red.
+This one (Alizarin Crimson) starts to go more towards purple, especially if you look at it in comparison to that cadmium red.

 Okay, look at this bad boy.

-Because the cadmium red has an orange bias to it, when you add the white which will go towards blue it kinda tones it down a bit.
+Because the Cadmium Red has an orange bias, when you add the white, which will go towards blue, it kind of tones it down a bit.

-This is a lot more muted whereas this one the quinacridone is really quite clean still.
+This is a lot more muted, whereas, in this one, the quinacridone is really quite clean still.